DASISH/dwan-documentation/specification.md

 | Principal	| a user (person) or a group of users |
 ---

 Web-documents exist in time, that is different versions of the document may exist under the same link in different moments of time.
 As stated earlier, we will rely on caching of versions of annotated sources, see Unresolvable targets in Scenario for an example.
-For now in this document the descriptions of the requests often refer to the corresponding descriptions on [the scenarios document](scenarios.md).
+For now in this document the descriptions of the requests often refer to the corresponding descriptions in [the scenarios document](scenarios.md).
 It will be the other way around, i.e. the scenarios will refer to this specification document, after the implementation stabilizes.

 ###Principal realm